Skip to content

 • Every condition and action in the explanation trace has three elements:

 • For conditions, the three elements refer to the symbol in the positive equality test for the identifier, attribute and value of the condition.
-For example, the last condition of rule 2 in Figure 4.4 has <s> as the identifier element, number as the attribute element, and <y> as the value element.
+For example, the last condition of rule 2 in the explanation trace figure has <s> as the identifier element, number as the attribute element, and <y> as the value element.

 • For actions, the three elements refer to the identifier, attribute and value of the WME being created.